List of Los Angeles Rams first-round draft picks

 Jack Youngblood, drafted in 1971, played 201 consecutive games for the Rams.

 The Los Angeles Rams, a professional American football team based in Los Angeles, joined the National Football League (NFL) as the Cleveland Rams in 1937.
 The Rams began playing in 1936 as a charter member of the second American Football League.
 Although the NFL granted membership to the same owner, the NFL considers it a separate entity.
 In 1946, Rams' owner Dan Reeves, fed up with poor attendance at Cleveland Stadium, moved the Rams to Los Angeles, and the team played there from 1946 to 1979.
 Before his death in 1979, later Rams owner Carroll Rosenbloom planned a move within the Los Angeles metropolitan area to Anaheim, using the venue now known as Angel Stadium, and his widow and successor Georgia Frontiere went through with the move in 1980, with the team still officially representing Los Angeles.
 The Rams moved to St. Louis in 1995 and renamed the team St. Louis Rams.
 In January 2016, the Rams and the NFL announced that the team would return to Los Angeles.
-The team initially played at its original L.A. venue, the Los Angeles Memorial Coliseum from 2016-2019, while awaiting the 2020 opening of its new stadium in suburban Inglewood.
+The team initially played at its original L.A. venue, the Los Angeles Memorial Coliseum from 2016 to 2019, while awaiting the 2020 opening of its new stadium in suburban Inglewood.